esmarte1/Azure--Threat-Hunt-Report-PHTG-Compromise/README.md

 | project TimeGenerated, FileName, ProcessCommandLine, InitiatingProcessFileName
 | order by TimeGenerated asc
 ```
+> *Note: Process execution logs for this window were no longer available in the retention period at time of hunt.*

 **KQL Query: File Access Events by Attacker Account**
 ```kusto